How to Prepare For A New Employee Hire?

 Consider the following scenario for a minute.
 Your business is growing: You’re putting in hours a day, and you’re feeling overwhelmed.
 After looking at your current revenues and profits, you think you might have enough to hire an employee.

 But then you get nervous.
-What exactly does hiring a new employee entail?
+What exactly does hiring and onboarding a new employee entail?
+How much will you spend on various recruiting costs?
 How does paying into Social Security work?
 Do you have to provide health care?
 Are there any other benefits that you must offer them?
 How can you make sure you find the right person?

 All of these are valid, and very important, questions.